 When it comes to Desktop as a Service, the biggest hindrance has not been virtual desktop technology but rather Microsoft's licensing for Windows.

 Before you dive into cloud-hosted desktops, make sure you understand the complex licensing rules that govern Microsoft Windows virtual desktops.
+Plus, keep your eye on a few other challenges you might encounter when deploying desktops via a cloud service.

 Microsoft licensing for hosted virtual desktops